hmakholm/smhasher/src/LongNeighborTest.md

 There are still enough variants that even with an ideal hash, a few hundred bad bases is expected.
-If the _actual_ number of bad bases is more than 1.3 times the theoretical valie, the hash fails the test.
+If the _actual_ number of bad bases is more than 1.3 times the theoretical value, the hash fails the test.

 The 1.3 factor is more or less pulled out of a hat.
 It causes the `MurmurOAAT` and `Murmur2A` hashes to fail the test just barely -- they seem to have particular problems with inputs that are mostly zeroes.
 The newer version `Murmur3A` passes the test nicely.

+_TODO:_ Rather than a fixed factor, we really ought to compute a p-value for the observed number of bads and compare that to some chosen significance level.
+(To make this feasible we'd probably have to assume that the number of bads follow a binomial distribution, even though very short bases actually have a lower chance of being bad because some deltas won't fit).

 ## Surprise score